 Please review the gear list.

 All rental gear will be mailed to the climber prior to the climb.
-Climbers are expected to clean all rental gear and those requesting rental gear must submit an expedition rental form with payment by fax or mail.
-Return it to us by mail following the expedition
+Climbers requesting rental gear must submit an expedition rental form (same form as the gear list).

 While all items are required there may be times when some of the items on the gear list may not be used (such as warm weather or changing conditions).
 The gear lists are created by the guides to assist in having climbers be prepared to summit in any conditions.